ser8210/ps3soundlib/README.md

 PS3 SOUNDLIB
 ============

-PS3 SOUNDLIB is a set of libraries to play PCM voices, MP3 and OGG files, using one SPU.
+PS3 SOUNDLIB is a set of libraries to play PCM voices, MP3 and OGG files, using one SPU (obsolete).

+NOTE: this repository will be removed on February 1, 2011 because the changes on PSL1GHT and the imposibity of the author to create the new environment.

 It uses PSL1GHT and install the libraries in PSL1GHT/lib, C Header files in PSL1GHT/include and SPU module in PSL1GHT/modules to work